|

 The automatic toolpath optimization builds an optimized toolpath based on the incident validation at the toolpath positions and the via points on circular toolpath sections.
 It cannot prevent that in between these toolpath positions the trajectory still encounters some incident issue, because the trajectory itself cannot be evaluated.

-With using the motion data of the toolpath, the algorithm can define intermediate points between the toolpath positions and evaluate them for incidents.
+With using the motion check of the data of the toolpath, the algorithm can define intermediate points between the toolpath positions and evaluate them for incidents.
 The quality evaluation on these intermediate points restricts for incidents on collision, reachability and singularity.

 |